 Requirement When is this required?
 Documents to be submitted to following standard or include the following Access Plan When a new access is proposed or when works are proposed to an existing access If a new access is proposed, a detailed plan with dimensions should be provided for the proposed situation.
 If there is an existing access, a detailed plan with dimensions should also be provided for the existing situation.
-If works are proposed to an existing access, a detailed plan with dimensions should be provided for both the existing situation and proposed situation.
+If works are proposed to an existing access, a detailed plan with dimensions should be UNLESS access is reserved. provided for both the existing situation and proposed situation.
 A detailed plan with dimensions should include the following: Access to and from the site, as well as within the site for vehicles How cyclists and pedestrians fit into the existing access network Visibility splays for both pedestrian and vehicles Any widening of the existing roads and pavements should be shown This land should be included in the site edged in red Affordable Housing Statement (can be included in a Planning Statement under a clearly defined heading) On sites of 10 or more homes or 1,000m2 residential floorspace or more.
 As of May 2019, the District Council seeks through its adopted Local Plan (LP24) a statement/plan is required to identify the amount, location and tenure of the proposed affordable units.
 Should the requirement of 40% affordable housing not be met, then a viability exercise/assessment should accompany the application which sets out the financial case for a reduction or deviation from the requirements of Policy LP24.
 Guidance is also set out on the Huntingdonshire District Council website.
-Agricultural, Forestry and other occupational Applications for dwellings associated with rural workers.
-To include: • Justification of why the countryside location is necessary for dwellings associated with agriculture or other land based rural business.
+Agricultural, Forestry and other occupational dwelling(s) appraisal/ justification.
+Applications for dwellings associated with rural workers.
+To include: Justification of why the countryside location is necessary for dwellings associated with agriculture or other land based rural business.
+An appraisal of the existing business, and why there is a functional need for a dwelling and where necessary an explanation of economic viability.
+Such an appraisal is to be carried out by a suitably qualified person, and will be subject to review.